 For customers that do not require full closing services we prepare deeds for execution for FSBO (for sale by owner) or agent represented contracts.
 We also offer full recording services.

 For companies that do not require full closing services, we can provide escrow agent services, title insurance or limited title policies based on the needs of the lender.

 Title Insurance provides the insured "peace of mind" in knowing that they are receiving good and marketable title to the real estate they are purchasing.

 A title search is a thorough review or examination of the public records that pertain to real property ownership, and the rights/limitations in its use.
 Once the title search is completed, the results are given to a title examiner (officer) who makes a determination as to the insurability of title.

 If no insurance is required, our title office or agent can perform a search to identify the current information on the subject property and give a complete property report and profile.

 Summit Title would like to assist you in your Title Insurance and Escrow Closing needs on refinances.
 For these services, we work with all lenders.

 The Internal Revenue Code imposes taxes when property is sold or transferred and a gain is realized.
 The 1031 Exchange service empowers investors to preserve equity and save tax dollars through tax-deferred exchanges.
-We partner with First American Exchange Company to provide peace of mind in these transactions.
+We are happy to facilitate the closing for your next 1031 exchange.

 When it comes to title insurance, you have the right to choose whatever company you’d like.
 Although many people just rely on their mortgage lender or real estate agent to pick a title insurance company for them, ultimately the decision is yours.